 Player A's tee shot on a par-3 that is played entirely over a penalty area comes to rest in the penalty area while Player B's tee shot comes to rest on the putting green.
 The side proceeds to the putting green without Player A playing a ball under the penalty area Rule.
 Player B takes four putts to complete the hole.
 Player A then decides to leave the putting green, go back to the tee and put another ball in play.

 After their tee shots, Player A's ball is 220 yards from the hole and Player B's ball is 240 yards from the hole.
-Player A makes his or her second stroke before Player B plays.
-Player A's ball comes to rest 30 yards from the hole and the side decides to have Player A walk forward and make his or her third stroke.
+Player A makes their second stroke before Player B plays.
+Player A's ball comes to rest 30 yards from the hole and the side decides to have Player A walk forward and make their third stroke.

 When Side in Match Play May Have Stroke Cancelled by Opponent